 If you are pointing your domain using an A record or IP address and not the Reclaim Hosting Nameservers, you can still install a Free SSL.
 However, the process is going to be a bit different so you don't receive emails regarding failed certificates.

-You are still going to start in SSL/TLS Status.
-However, this time, you are going to exclude all subdomains attached to your domain other than www prior to running AutoSSL.
-In the example the domain is casslefay.com.
-So it would be all subdomains attached to casslefay.com other than www.casslefay.com.
+In this case you are still going to start in SSL/TLS Status or SSL/TLS Certiciates > Wizard.
+However, this time, you are going to exclude all subdomains attached to your domain other than www prior to running AutoSSL or clicking Continue in the Wizard.

 reclaim.hosting Subdomains